strongloop/zone/README.md

 });
 ```

-### Zone vs try...catch
+#### Zone vs try...catch

 When using co-style generators, the ordinary `try..catch` statement becomes a
-lot more useful, and their purpose overlaps with that of zones.
+lot more useful, and its purpose overlaps with that of zones.
 But there are
 also differences:

 ```js